What is FOGO?

 How is FOGO different to my home compost?

-Although it can differ between local government areas most FOGO bins accept items which aren’t commonly home composted like bones, meat and seafood.
+Although it can differ between local government areas, most FOGO bins accept items which aren’t usually compatible with home composting systems, such as bones, meat and seafood.

 FOMO for FOGO?

 FOGO is still relatively new in WA, but its presence is growing and it is proving to be a GREAT way for householders and local government alike to own their impact!